 Foodborne and waterborne diseases in the area are transmitted through the consumption of local food and water.
-Local unapproved food and water sources (including ice) are heavily contaminated with pathogenic bacteria, parasites, and viruses to which most U.S. Service members have little or no natural immunity.
-Effective host nation disease surveillance does not exist within the country.
-Only a small fraction of diseases are identified or reported in host nation personnel.
+Local unapproved food and water sources (including ice) are heavily contaminated with pathogenic bacteria, parasites, and viruses to which most U.S. Service Members have little or no natural immunity.
+There is still underreporting of specific disease incidence.
 Diarrheal diseases are expected to temporarily incapacitate a very high percentage of U.S. personnel within days if local food, water, or ice is consumed.
 Hepatitis A and typhoid fever infections typically cause prolonged illness in a smaller percentage of unvaccinated personnel.
 Vaccinations are required for DOD personnel and contractors.
-In addition, although not specifically assessed in this document, significant outbreaks of viral gastroenteritis (e.g., norovirus) and food poisoning (e.g., Bacillus cereus,

-Clostridium perfringens, Staphylococcus) may occur.
+In addition, although not specifically assessed in this document, significant outbreaks of viral gastroenteritis (e.g., norovirus) and food poisoning (e.g., Bacillus cereus, Clostridium perfringens, Staphylococcus) may occur.
 Key disease risks are summarized below:

-Mitigation strategies were in place and included consuming food and water from approved sources, vaccinations (when available), frequent hand washing, and general sanitation practices.
+Mitigation strategies were in place and included consuming food and water from approved sources, vaccinations (when available), frequent hand washing and general sanitation practices.

-6.1.1 Diarrheal diseases (bacteriological):
+6.1.1 Diarrheal diseases (bacteriological)

-High, mitigated to Low: Unmitigated health risk to U.S. personnel was High year round.
-Diarrheal diseases (bacteriological) could be expected to temporarily incapacitate a very high percentage of personnel (potentially over 50% per month) within days if local food, water, or ice was consumed.
+High, mitigated to Low: Unmitigated health risk to U.S. personnel was high year round.
+Diarrheal diseases (bacteriological) could be expected to temporarily incapacitate a very high percentage of personnel (potentially 50% per month) within days if local food, water, or ice was consumed.
 Field conditions (including lack of hand washing and primitive sanitation) may facilitate person-to-person spread and epidemics.
 Typically, these result in mild disease treated in outpatient setting; recovery and return to duty in less than 72 hours with appropriate therapy.
 A small proportion of infections may require greater than 72 hours limited duty, or hospitalization.

-6.1.2 Hepatitis A:
+6.1.2 Hepatitis A

-High, mitigated to Low: Unmitigated health risk to U.S. personnel was High year round.
+Moderate, mitigated to Low: Unmitigated health risk to U.S. personnel was moderate year round.
 U.S. Personnel did not drink untreated water, and vaccination for Hepatitis A is required for deployment into the CENTCOM Area of Responsibility (AOR).
 Hepatitis A typically occurs after consumption of fecally contaminated food or water or through direct fecal-oral transmission under conditions of poor hygiene and sanitation.
 Field conditions (including primitive sanitation, lack of hand washing) may facilitate outbreaks driven by person-to-person spread.
 A typical case involves 1 to 3 weeks of debilitating symptoms, sometimes initially requiring inpatient care; recovery and return to duty may require a month or more.